 Expected Clickthrough RateHOW TO RAISE QUALITY SCORE

 To improve this factor of Quality Score, your ad copy needs to contain most of the keywords within an ad group, but at the same time must be a complete sentence or phrase.
-Expected clickthrough rate is actually a prediction and different from the actual clickthrough rate of each keyword.
+The expected clickthrough rate is actually a prediction and different from the actual clickthrough rate of each keyword.

 To improve this factor of Quality Score, it’s best to rewrite ads with a low clickthrough rate, making sure that your top keywords are in your ads.
-Also consider using dynamic keyword insertion to make ads more relevant.
+Also, consider using dynamic keyword insertion to make ads more relevant.

 Landing Page Experience

 Make sure that the keyword phrase you are bidding on is relevant to the landing page.
 Your landing page should contain your keyword and should be relevant to your ad.
 Google states that “you can improve your landing page experience – and Quality Score – by focusing on three things: relevant and original content, transparency, and ease of navigation.”

 You should also understand that one of the largest determinators of quality score is click-through rate (CTR).
 If you are running new campaigns and do not have CTRs yet, Google will assign a Quality Score based largely on the landing page.